Special Collections and Preservation Division

 In 1929 she became a resident at Chicago’s Hull-House where she taught cooking classes.
 In that same year, she became associated with Hull-House’s Bowen Country Club in its summer program of bringing city children into the country for camp.
 Here she served as dietitian and housekeeper, supervising meal preparation for two to three hundred children and adults.
 From 1931 to 1934 she spent her "school year" months as a case worker for the Illinois Relief Service at Peoria.
 In 1935 she worked for the same department in Pekin, Illinois, and that summer did her last service with the Bowen Country Club.

 Young became the Superintendent of the Peoria Children’s Home in 1936 and remained in that post until 1944.
 She then returned to her native Neenah, where she taught home economics in the Kimberly Junior High School from 1946 until 1962.
 She enjoyed a lengthy retirement.
 She was an active member of the First Presbyterian Church of Neenah.
 Young died in 1985.

 This collection consists of Hull-House and Bowen Country Club materials assembled by Marion Young over some four decades.
 The material is divided into three series: Correspondence (folders 1-11), Hull-House publications (folders 12-43), and Publications about Hull-House of outside production (folders 44-56).
 Photographs are listed separately at the end of the Box and Folder Inventory.

-The materials in this collection were given by a cousin of Marion Young to Mrs. Carl Geisler, a friend, after Miss Young’s death.
-Mrs. Geisler donated them to The Chicago Public Library Special Collections Department in January, 1988.
+The materials in this collection were given by a cousin of Marion Young to Mrs. Carl Geisler, a friend, after Young’s death.
+Mrs. Geisler donated them to Chicago Public Library's Special Collections Department in January, 1988.